MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## class module

-A module that contains the definition of a [class](#class) or [interface](#interface), including its [property](#property), [method](#method) & prototype definitions.
-Prototype definitions are written in the same way as the property & method definitions that they represent, except that in the case of procedures, prototype definitions do not supply implementations of the procedures (i.e. do not have procedure bodies.)
+A module that contains the definition of a [class](#class) or [interface](#interface), including its [property](#property), [method](#method) and prototype definitions.
+Prototype definitions are written in the same way as the property and method definitions that they represent, except that in the case of procedures, prototype definitions do not supply implementations of the procedures (i.e. do not have procedure bodies.)

 ## code module